SuperLimitBreak/display-trigger/docs/MultilayerEmulator.md

     * This may entail sending automated keypress's to toggle the relevent layers on/off.
 * The sound output from the emulator will also need thought.
 It would be ideal to disable the music chip but still have the sound effects.
     * Sound is secondary to the visuals but still should be considered.
+* Controlers
+    * We need a way of proxying the controler input to disable or press puttons based on network triggers.

 Current Investigation Notes